trumpton/pi_image/README.md

 initialise and pre-install the memory card.

-In addition to setting up the machine, they also allow for a usb device to be mounted which contains the user home directories.
+In addition to setting up the machine, they also allow for a usb device to be mounted read/write which contains the user home directories.

 The script has been tested on Ubuntu Studio 20.

+The overlay control comes from "ghollingworth/overlayfs" on github and its license file can be found in the install/overlayfs folder.

 INGREDIENTS
 ===========